 Our potential commercial opportunity could be reduced or eliminated if our competitors develop and commercialize products that are safer, more effective, have fewer or less severe side effects, are more convenient, have a broader label, are marketed more effectively, are more widely reimbursed or are less expensive than any products that we may develop.
-Even if the product candidates we develop achieve marketing approval, they may be priced at a significant premium over competitive products if any have been approved by then, resulting in reduced competitiveness.
-Technological advances or products developed by our competitors may render our technologies or product candidates obsolete, less competitive or not economical.
+Even if the product candidates we develop achieve marketing approval, they may be priced at a significant premium over competitors may render our technologies or product candidates obsolete, less competitive or not economical.
 If we are unable to compete effectively, our opportunity to generate revenue from the sale of our products we may develop, if approved, could be adversely affected.